blackbaud/skyux-lib-addin-client/README.md

 The plugin automatically injects the Environment ID into your component, making it available via the [SkyAppConfig](https://developer.blackbaud.com/skyux/learn/reference/configuration/apply-appsettings) service.

 For more information on creating SKY Add-ins, view the documentation on the [SKY Developer Portal](https://developer.blackbaud.com/skyapi/docs/addins)

+## Deprecated help support

+Using the help widget experience in the context of an addin is generally not needed and contradicts BB's UX patterns.
+As a result, the widget support has been deprecated and will be remove in the next major release.
+If you feel the need to use a full widget experience reconsider your design with UX and SCD.
+Either simplifying the SPA being embedded or using popovers for help content will likely be a better solution.